Why Your Business Needs to Be In the App Store—YesterdayJanuary 20, 2021

 Augmented Reality (AR)

 Web apps are getting closer to being able to use augmented reality (AR) in the same manner as a mobile device.
 But, for now, mobile apps still provide the easiest access to this new reality.
 For example, mobile devices can use cameras and gyroscopic hardware to determine a device's viewpoint and orientation.
-This makes it possible for users to spot a Pokémon hanging out in their backyard, imagining the layout of pieces of furniture in your living room, or setting up a virtual treasure hunt for your friends.
-One note: if your business would benefit from AR, a native mobile app is the way to go.
+This makes it possible for users to spot a Pokémon hanging out in their backyard, imagining the layout of pieces of furniture in your living room, or set up a virtual treasure hunt for your friends.
+One note: if your business would benefit from AR, a native mobile app is a way to go.

 What not to build

 For a while, companies were building apps simply as a means of viewing their websites.
-Lately, Apple and Google have been cracking down on “web view” apps, which add no value beyond what web browsers already provide.
-An app should be, and is required by Apple to be more than a wrapper around a website.
+Lately, Apple and Google have been cracking down on “web-view” apps, which add no value beyond what web browsers already provide.
+An app should be and is required by Apple to be more than a wrapper around a website.
 And, really, shouldn’t we all be thinking of ways to give customers a more enriching experience?